Canadian-Wildlife-Federation/abfishpass/README.md

 # Overview

-This project contains a set of scripts to load source Alberta data into a PostgreSQL database and compute elevation values for the stream network.
+This project contains a set of scripts to create and maintain an aquatic connectivity / fish passage database for Alberta to:
+* Track known barriers to fish passage (e.g., dams, waterfalls, and stream crossings)
+* Work with the Alberta Provincial Watercourse Crossing Program (WCP) and Foothills Stream Crossing Partner (FSCP) crossings and barriers
+* Model potential barriers to fish passage (stream gradient, road/rail stream crossings)
+* Model passability/accessibility of streams based on barriers and species swimming ability
+* Model streams with potential for spawning and rearing activity (for select species)
+* Prioritize assessment and remediation of barriers based on modelled accessibility and habitat potential

 # Copyright